 Redenlab offers custom protocols and assessment strategies alongside Redenlab’s data capture and analysis tools that are easy to use and understand by patients, clincians and regulators alike.

 The competing demands of cognitive and motor decline in Huntington’s disease necessitate the inclusion of outcomes that capture both domains.
 Redenlab protocols draw on models of cognitive load, linguistic deficits and motor speech function to get the most out of brief and repeatable clinical protocol.

 Conventional speech assessments are often subjective and susceptible to poor inter-rater reliability.
 Redenlab has built an analytics pipeline that provides objective markers of communication to ensure the fidelity of outcomes for monitoring change.

 Monitor Huntington’s disease early and efficiently

-Huntington’s disease usually manifests in middle age, but carriers of the Huntingtin gene mutation can present with subtle deficits years before diagnosis.
-Redenlab’s data capture tools have proven sensitive to symptom change in the prodomal stages of Huntington’s disease, making it a promising tool for early disease monitoring.
+Huntington’s disease usually manifests in middle age, but carriers of the Huntington gene mutation can present with subtle deficits years before diagnosis.
+Redenlab’s data capture tools have proven sensitive to symptom change in the prodromal stages of Huntington’s disease, making it a promising tool for early disease monitoring.
 Read more about our work in the links below or contact us to learn more.